bet4a/d3wiki/Selections.md

 <a name="attr" href="#attr">#</a> selection.<b>attr</b>(<i>name</i>[, <i>value</i>])

 If *value* is specified, sets the attribute with the specified name to the specified value on all selected elements.
-If *value* is a constant, then all elements are given the same attribute value; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`.
+If *value* is a constant, then all elements are given the same attribute value; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function's return value is then used to set each element's attribute.
 A null value will remove the specified attribute.

 If *value* is not specified, returns the value of the specified attribute for the first non-null element in the selection.
 This is generally useful only if you know the element contains exactly one element.

 The specified *name* may have a namespace prefix, such as "xlink:href" to specify an "href" attribute in the XLink namespace.
 By default, D3 supports svg, xhtml, xlink, xml and xmlns namespaces.
-Additional namespaces can be registered by adding to `d3.ns.prefix`.
+Additional namespaces can be registered by adding to d3.ns.**prefix**.

 <a name="classed" href="#classed">#</a> selection.<b>classed</b>(<i>name</i>[, <i>value</i>])

 This operator is a convenience routine for setting the "class" attribute; it understands that the "class" attribute is a set of tokens separated by spaces.
 Under the hood, it will use the [[classList|https://developer.mozilla.org/en/DOM/element.classList]] if available, for convenient adding, removing and toggling of CSS classes.

 If *value* is specified, sets whether or not the specified class is associated with the selected elements.
 If *value* is a constant and truthy, then all elements are assigned the specified class, if not already assigned; if falsey, then the class is removed from all selected elements, if assigned.
-If *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`.
+If *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function's return value is then used to assign or unassign the specified class on each element.

 If *value* is not specified, returns true if and only if the first non-null element in this selection has the specified class.
 This is generally useful only if you know the element contains exactly one element.

 <a name="style" href="#style">#</a> selection.<b>style</b>(<i>name</i>[, <i>value</i>[, <i>priority</i>]])

 If *value* is specified, sets the CSS style property with the specified name to the specified value on all selected elements.
-If *value* is a constant, then all elements are given the same style value; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`.
+If *value* is a constant, then all elements are given the same style value; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function's return value is then used to set each element's style property.
 A null value will remove the style property.
 An optional *priority* may also be specified, either as null or the string "important" (without the exclamation point).

 If *value* is not specified, returns the current *computed* value of the specified style property for the first non-null element in the selection.
 This is generally useful only if you know the element contains exactly one element.
 Note that the computed value may be *different* than the value that was previously set, particularly if the style property was set using a shorthand property (such as the "font" style, which is shorthand for "font-size", "font-face", etc.).